18kimn/imf_loans/content/text/notes/lit-review/crisis.md

       than commonly... to the masses, outwardly ? ) understood functions of race as a set of psychological biases
   - model minority <-> model modernity

+  - kim dae-jung

+    - historical explanation is that he, as a liberal, was opposed to the conservative nationalists of the time that prided themselves on the _chaebol_ systems.
+When the IMF indicted those large corporations, that was aligned with him politically
+    - that explanation feels circumstance, though, rather than a deeper moral opposition...like why couldn't he be opposed simultaneously to the conservative groups and the IMF-imposed policies?
+I'm hoping to argue it was because this was unthinkable for him; in his eyes freedom socially meant following the path of the West, meaning a liberal notion of freedom that relied on keeping the government out of the free market etc.

+- nationalist interest in korean development might have aligned
+- presidents often have little power
+  - coerced to go along with state machinery
+  - the state
+  - individuals have limited power
+- cpaitalism and global forces move them to their own ends

+- harry white - communist/ not communist
+  - imf policies come from race
+    - straightforward enough to say because you can sort of unpack the motivations and the roles used as suggested by the language of their memos and meeting notes
+- imf policies produce and reinforce race
+  - one argument im going to use is that the imf was able to point towards the rapid recovery as
+  - difficult to see exactly how to justify this
+- specialist in korean politics